btomala/teapot/README.md

 ## todo

  - unique id for the test - one (server) to rule them all
- - validation (show differences)
+ - validation (show differences, ignore headers during compare  )
- - simple support for json body and other content-type
+ - simple support body
  - dsl?